The intention of our approach to reading is:

 Key Stage 1

 Children are taught phonics (Read Write Inc) and SPAG (spelling, punctuation and grammar) alongside and within English lessons.
 Texts/experiences are chosen carefully following the children’s interests and/or linked to the topic.
-The CCC approach begins to be used as the format for their lessons.
+The CCC approach begins in Class 2 as the format for their lessons.

 Key Stage 2